thisgirlElan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #### Two digit combinations
 - Prints two digits separated by `, ` where no combination repeats in whichever order and only the smallest combination is printed.

+#### Three digit combinations
+- Prints three digits separated by `, ` in ascending order where no combination repeats in whichever order and only the smallest combination is printed.